Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:system_model} outlines the small-cell model used throughout the paper.
-Application of the Lloyd algorithm to the AP placement problem is briefly described in Section \ref{sec:Small-Cell AP Placement Problem Formulation}.
-Mathematical formulations of the problem for optimal throughput are provided in Section \ref{sec:Problem Formulations} while the ensuing Section \ref{sec:Solutions to Above Formulations} presents solutions to these formulations, resulting in the Interference and Inter-AP Lloyd algorithms.
-For fairness in spectral access, incorporating delay into the AP placement method is discussed in Section \ref{sec:Incorporating Delay} followed by the proposed CELA-$\alpha$ algorithm in Section \ref{sec:cela_alpha}.
+VQ and the application of the Lloyd algorithm to the AP placement problem is described in Section \ref{sec:Small-Cell AP Placement Problem Formulation}.
+Mathematical formulations of throughput optimality for single user and multiple user cases are provided in \ref{sec:Problem Formulations}.
+The ensuing section \ref{sec:acct_for_ici} presents the formulations and solutions for including ICI in the VQ approach.
 Cell association strategies for each of the proposed algorithms are elucidated in Section \ref{sec:Cell Association}.
 The simulation methodology and results are stated in Section \ref{sec:Simulation Methodology}.
 Finally, we provide concluding remarks in Section \ref{sec:Conclusion}.